SAVE £50 PER PERSON UNTIL 14TH FEBRUARY** - QUOTE CODE JANSH8

 Day Three: Optional Collioure and Narbonne excursion

 The skyline of this former Roman capital of southern Gaul, is dominated by an imposing 13th-century cathedral.
-See its central canal, and the section of the ancient Via Domitia (the Roman road that once ran from Briancon on the Italian border to La Joquera in Spain) in the main square, before we climb to the Chateau de l'Hospitalet to enjoy a wine tasting and take in the spectacular Mediterranean views.
+See its central canal, and the section of the ancient Via Domitia (the Roman road that once ran from Briancon on the Italian border to La Jonquera in Spain) in the main square, before we climb to the Chateau de l'Hospitalet to enjoy a wine tasting and take in the spectacular Mediterranean views.

 Our first stop on today's included excursion is the astonishing UNESCO-listed Roman aqueduct, the Pont du Gard.
-Straddling the River Gard, its three tiers of arches are among the most striking masterpieces of Roman engineering in the world.
+Straddling the River Gardon, its three tiers of arches are among the most striking masterpieces of Roman engineering in the world.